 You’re buying a used caravan awning , so you’re unlikely to get perfection – bear in mind that a couple of small faults won’t mean the awning is unusable.

 But do assess what they are – a bit of discoloration in the fabric isn’t the end of the world, but a broken zip might be too costly to repair to make buying the awning worthwhile.

 11 Check the poles carefully

 If you’re buying a framed awning, check all the poles are there and that none is bent or damaged.
-If you’re buying an air awning, ask to pump up the poles to their full capacity.
+If you’re buying an air awning for a caravan, ask to pump up the poles to their full capacity.

 In either case, ask if the seller still has the instructions, which are always useful, and find out whether the bag is included.

 Once you get it home, give your new-to-you awning a coating of waterproofing spray – you’ll find plenty of these available relatively cheaply online.

 After more ideas for accessories to buy?
 Then why not take a look at these:

 - We pick out the best caravan covers on the market.